 What is trial and error?

-Together with these presentations of trial and error processes, we also encourage fundamental investigations, including, for example, the philosophical implications of failure, or the historical developments on how mistakes have been treated throughout the centuries.
+In addition to these presentations on trial and error in practice, we will also encourage the reporting of more fundamental investigations, for example, the philosophical implications of failure, or historical commentary on how mistakes have been treated throughout the centuries.

 Why should we publish trial and error?